DavidPulcifer/keras-rl2-gymnasium/README.md

 I was able to make a few changes to the core.py file of the original RL 2 library which allowed it to work with Gymnasium 0.28.1.
 Basically the output of reset() and step() no longer match the expected inputs of gymnasium, so it was only a few lines needing changes to get it to work.

-Otherwise this is exactly the same as the archives Keras-rl2 library.
+Otherwise this is exactly the same as the archived Keras-rl2 library.

 ### NOTE: Requires tensorflow==2.1.0